crandmck/test/table.md

 ## Connector examples

-These examples illustrate use of non-database connectors (see [loopback-example-database](https://github.com/strongloop/loopback-example-database) for use of database connectors.
+These examples illustrate use of non-database connectors (see [loopback-example-database](https://github.com/strongloop/loopback-example-database) for example using database connectors).

 <table><thead>
 <tr>